skforecast/skforecast/docs/introduction-forecasting/introduction-forecasting.md

 ### Multiple output forecasting

 Some machine learning models, such as long short-term memory (LSTM) neural networks, can predict multiple values of a sequence simultaneously (one-shot).
-This strategy implemented in the `ForecasterRnn` class.
+This strategy implemented in the <code>ForecasterRnn</code> class.

 ## Global forecasting models